 To prevent temperatures that are too high, avoid placing the enclosure into direct sunlight.
 Especially glass enclosures will quickly heat up, sometimes above 50 degrees Celsius within an hour.
 This is lethal to most insects.

-To prevent temperatures that are too low, do not place the enclosure in rooms with a draft, open window or buildings in which the heating is switched off at night or during weekends.
+To prevent temperatures dropping too low, do not place the enclosure in rooms with a draft, open window or buildings in which the heating is switched off at night or during weekends.
 Always measure the temperature with a thermometer.